srivastavas08/flaskbank/ReadME.txt

-3- Import all the required modules from requirements.txt using "pip install -r requirements.txt" 4 - Now run the flask shell and open localhost:5000 in your browser 6 - install MongoDB and configure mongoshell on your desktop 7 - create a database named UTA and inside it create three collections user, Bank_transaction, newcustomer 8 - Now import all the json data from the json file to the collection 9- Restart the server
+3- Import all the required modules from requirements.txt using "pip install -r requirements.txt" 4 - Now run the flask shell and open localhost:5000 in your browser 6 - install MongoDB and configure mongoshell on your desktop 7 - create a database named UTA_Enrollment and inside it create three collections user, Bank_transaction, newcustomer 8 - Now import all the json data from the json file to the collection 9- Restart the server
 Now You are Good to go